susestudio/studio-help/800_api/200_libraries_and_clients.md

 # Libraries & Clients

-There are a number of libraries and clients which use the SUSE Studio API:
+There are a number of libraries and clients, which use the SUSE Studio API:

 ## Libraries